 Exercise can have an even more dramatic effect on milder anxiety, the kind that isn’t bad enough for medication but is still troublesome [emphasis added].

 Exercise also improves learning, concentration, alertness, and mood, which will again impact your academic performance positively.
-You may learn more on this at A Surprising Study Hack for Students – Physical Exercise.
+You may learn more on this at A Surprising Study Hack – Physical Exercise [With Case Studies].

 However, not all types of exercises will give you the same benefits.
 As seen in the studies above, cardiovascular exercises such as running, cycling, stair-climbing, and skipping, that up your heart rate, work the best.